wy123123/Python-Projects/README.md

   This short script downloads the latest facebook posts from any user and store the data in a SQLite database.

 #DataSelenium
-  This script scape the data from 3 javascript enabled website using selenium package
+  This script scapes data from 3 javascript enabled websites using selenium package